Our pricing and service information for estate administration

 Our charges in respect of estate administration will be based upon the following elements which are in accordance with the Law Society’s guidelines for work of this type, namely:-

 We will charge for the time that we spend on the matter.
-Our charging rates range from £230.00 per hour to £275.00 per hour plus VAT depending on the experience of the solicitor that deals with your matter.
+Our charging rates range from £210.00 per hour to £295.00 per hour plus VAT depending on the experience of the solicitor that deals with your matter.
+We may review the costs for simple, medium and complex cases but will revert to you on that separately.
 For details of our solicitors please see our Private Client Department page.
 Our charging rates are reviewed annually and we will advise you if they change during the progress of your matter.
 Our firm operates a computerised time recording system which accurately records time spent on each matter.
 Charges are made in six minute units with a minimum of one unit per charging event eg a letter or telephone call.
 Similar charging systems are operated by most firms of solicitors throughout the country and they are usually approved by the courts for taxation purposes.

 In addition to charging for the time we work on the matter, our charges may also include a value element if the circumstances justify it.